-This unit introduces pupils to processes using electrical wiring installation.

-Pupils will also have the option to create lighting and power circuits connected to a domestic consumer unit.

-Pupils will develop skills in reading drawings and marking out.
+This unit introduces pupils to techniques used for electrical installation and the use of hand tools.
+Pupils will also have the option to build and test three electrical circuits, typical of those used in domestic construction.
+Pupils will develop skills in reading drawings, marking out and fitting electrical components safely.

-Externally Moderated Assessments (No external exam) Year 11 (50%) Summer 2023 Year 12 (50%) Summer 2024 Unit 1 60% practical / 40% knowledge Unit 2 60% practical / 40% knowledge
+Externally Moderated Assessments (No external exam) Year 11 (50%) Year 12 (50%) Unit 1 60% practical / 40% knowledge Unit 2 60% practical / 40% knowledge